joinquit3110/KhaBoom/content/probability/content.md

 _believe_ that the coin will land heads.
 :::

-    // TODO Notice that subjectivist probabilities may be different for
-    // different people – often depending on how much they know.

 Remember that while probabilities are great for _estimating and forecasting_, we can never tell what _actually_ will happen.